Rahulverma0706/BudgetPal/README.md

 ---

-You can paste this into your `README.md` file.
-It covers the basics and provides users with everything they need to get started.
-Feel free to add more specific details based on your project!
+You can now paste this into your `README.md` file.
+It includes the link to your live demo!